United States Grand Prix 2017

 The track is designed by well known German architect and circuit designer Hermann Tilke.
 The circuit length is 5.5 kilometers and the driving direction is counterclockwise.
 A total of 20 corners with 9 right turns and 11 left turns.
 The track width is 11.9-15.9 meters and the estimated top speed is 320 km/h.
 The elevation change of 40.5 meters makes the course not only scenic, but also extremely challenging and very exciting for the spectators.

 The grandstands, temporary stands and natural seating areas created by integrating natural grass berms and picnic areas for families enables over 120,000 to attend the Grand Prix race.
 The $ 250 million multifunctional facility is being designed with year-round functionality and attractions.
 Attractions within the racetrack development include driving/riding experience and seminar building, amphitheater, motorsports driving club and a kart track.
-The paddock building will also serve as a 500-person banquet hall for private or corporate events or galas.
+The paddock building also serves as a 500-person banquet hall for private or corporate events or galas.